Cheesecake Factory (CAKE) Q1 2017 Results - Earnings Call Transcript

 W. Douglas Benn - Cheesecake Factory, Inc.

-....was internationally and obviously, we're pretty happy with what we've seen in Hong Kong, having that be our first restaurant there.
+....was internationally and, obviously, we're pretty happy with what we've seen in Hong Kong, having that be our first restaurant there.
 The demand really was even maybe perhaps more than we would've thought would have been in this first week of openings.

 At the same time in Asia, our partner there in China at Disney Town, we've seen some nice increases in sales there as well.
 So all of our licensee partners continue to do well.
 We see some strong traffic trends and continue to be on the path for growth with every partner.